Economy of Cuba: Tourism

+The growth of tourism has had social and economic repercussions.
+This led to speculation of the emergence of a two-tier economy and the fostering of a state of tourist apartheid.

 Foreign investment

 Cuban trade levels from 1985 to 2011 showing heavy import dependency.

 The U.S. embargo against Cuba serves as an international deterrent to foreign investment.
 Within Cuba itself, foreign ownership in land is prohibited; foreign entities are only allowed to rent land.
 Cuba began courting foreign investment in the Special Period during the 1990s.
 Foreign investors must form joint ventures with the Cuban government.
 Cuban officials said in early 1998 that 332 joint ventures had begun.
 Many of these are loans or contracts for management, supplies, or services normally not considered equity investments in Western economies.
 In 2017, the country reported a record $2 billion in foreign investment.
 It was reported that foreign investment in Cuba had increased from 2014 to 2019.
 In September 2019, EU foreign policy chief Federica Mogherini stated during a three-day visit to Cuba that the European Union is committed to helping Cuba develop its economy.

 In 2023, Canada receives the largest share of Cuban exports (30.6%) – 70 to 80% of which go through Indiana Finance BV, a company owned by the Dutch Van 't Wout family, who have close personal ties with Fidel Castro.
 This trend can be seen in other colonial Caribbean communities with direct political ties with the global economy.